leoprover/LeoPARD/README.md

 [[4](dx.doi.org/10.1007/3-540-45744-5_19), [9](dx.doi.org/10.1007/978-3-540-71070-7_14)].
 Leo-III will also offer special support for reasoning in various quantified non-classical logics by exploiting a semantic embedding [[1](dx.doi.org/10.5220/0004324803460351)] approach.

+This project contains the data structure framework LeoPARD underlying the Leo-III prover.
+As a test, a small executable can be created than runs a basic propositional reasoning process.

 Further information can be found at the [Leo-III Website](http://page.mi.fu-berlin.de/lex/leo3/).